jes5199/poppet/README.md

 ## Sciency
 1. Figure out how to test all this stuff.
+2. Simplify object constuction by keeping metadata separate from objects
+3. Model imperative sections of policy
+4. Use other projects' implementations of complex system calls
 5. TODO A non-ruby DSL for writing policies
 7. TODO Transient resources
 11. TODO Optional resources